-It’s 2016, and still nearly half of small business owners do not have a website for their business.
-Now may be the time to support business growth by expanding customer reach with an online marketing program.
+It’s 2016, and still nearly half of the small business owners do not have a website for their business.
+Now maybe the time to support business growth by expanding customer reach with an online marketing program.

 According to the report by Clutch, the biggest problem with the survey results is that small business owners believe that a website lacks relevance to their business.
 It’s 2016, and marketing leaders unanimously purport that possessing a website is relevant to every business in some capacity, regardless of product, service, or business process.
 Consumers use the Internet to gain information about companies, whether that’s contact information, general information about the product or service, all the way down to specific business practices that potential customers want to stay away from or support.
 The variation between businesses comes in actual web design and capabilities of the website, not the necessity to have a website or not.

 The owner of The Garment Exchange – a small business that resells designer clothes – Marilyn Caskey, says that her website has improved the productivity of her shop by cutting down time spent on phone calls asking for details about designers.
 Another small business owner, Amy Gilson, recently hired a company to build a website for her Oklahoma City snack food business Healthy Cravings for $4,500.
 Once fully implemented, Gilson will have an interactive website for her customers to gain information about her business.